SAN (storage area network)

-Logistical disk units (LUNs)
+Logical disk units (LUNs)

 SANs connect servers to their logical disk units (LUNs), or blocks of storage, which present to the server as a logical disk.
-The server then partitions and formats these, often as all-flash storage, capitalizing on its high performance and low latency.
+The server then partitions and formats these, often as all-flash storage, capitalising on its high performance and low latency.
 Users access data and devices stored on a SAN just as if they were housed on a local area network (LAN).

 Span physical sites